btechengg24/Chadhuvu_Kundam/README.md

 - **Course Management 🛠️:** Instructors can create, read, update, and delete courses, as well as manage course content and media.
 Students can view and rate courses.
 - **Payment Integration 💳:** Students will purchase and enroll in courses by completing the checkout flow, followed by Razorpay integration for payment handling.
 - **Cloud-based Media Management ☁️ :** ChadhuvuKundam uses Cloudinary, a cloud-based media management service, to store and manage all media content, including images, videos, and documents.
+- **Cloud-based Media Management ☁️ :** ChadhuvuKundam uses Cloudinary, a cloud-based media management service, to store and manage all media content, including images, videos, and documents.
 - **Markdown Formatting ✍️:** Course content in document format is stored in Markdown format, allowing for easier display and rendering on the front-end.

 #### Data Models and Database Schema

+The back-end of ChadhuvuKundam uses several data models and database schemas to manage data, including:
 The back-end of ChadhuvuKundam uses several data models and database schemas to manage data, including:

 - **Student Schema 🧑‍🎓:** Includes fields such as name, email, password, and course details for each student.
 - **Instructor Schema 👩‍🏫:** Includes fields such as name, email, password, and course details for each instructor.
 - **Course Schema 📚:** Includes fields such as course name, description, instructor details, and media content.

 ### Database 🛢️

 The database for the platform is built using MongoDB, a NoSQL database that provides a flexible and scalable data storage solution.
 MongoDB allows for the storage of unstructured and semi-structured data.
 The database stores the course content, user data, and other relevant information related to the platform.

 ## Schema 📋

 <img width='100%' src='https://github.com/btechengg24/ChadhuvuKundam/blob/main/screenshots/db%20schema.png' />

 <hr/>

 ## React Hooks 🎣